guillec/ambi/README.md

 ## Questions or Comments

 Feel free to write an issue on the project.
 I can also be reached via [IG/guillecarlos](https://www.instagram.com/guillecarlos/).
-I will also be streaming [Ambi on twitch](https://www.twitch.tv/guille_carlos), not sure when or how often but it will happen.
+I did a stream with [Ambi on twitch](https://www.twitch.tv/videos/1645131939) for the Ambient Fam event on Nov 4.
+If you would like to follow my channel as I will be doing more.

 ## What is next?